 C - Simulation

+Seed production threshold

 We pooled all the data points in Nguyen and Liebman (2022a) into one regression of ln(individual fecundity +1) against ln(individual aboveground mass + 0.005) and estimated twenty-four means of fecundity on natural logarithm scales using emmeans(model, ~ Biomass, at = list(Biomass = c().
 The values in Biomass = c() were the means of 24 quantiles of individual plant size on the original scale (gram/individual).

-Table A4: Mean on original scale (M) and mean (m) and standard deviation (s) on natural logarithm scale estimation from a set of mean aboveground mass values. m and s were used to assign the mean and standard deviation values in the rlnorm function in the simulation.
+Table A5: Mean on the original scale (M) and mean (m) and standard deviation (s) on natural logarithm scale estimation from a set of mean aboveground mass values. m and s were used to assign the mean and standard deviation values in the rlnorm function in the simulation.